Miss Ireland: History

 The first winner of Miss Ireland was Violet Nolan in 1947.
 The next winner, Eithne Dunne, came 5 years later in 1952.
 Thereafter there has been a winner every year except 2020, when the competition was cancelled due to the worldwide COVID-19 pandemic.

-In 2003 the winner, Rosanna Davison, went on to win Miss World 2003.
+In 2003, the winner, Rosanna Davison, went on to win Miss World 2003, becoming the first and only Irish woman to date to achieve this feat.

+Rosanna Davison, Miss Ireland 2003 and Miss World 2003.

 In 2012 the winner Marie Hughes, representing County Mayo, was stripped of her title when it was discovered that she was "too old", as she was aged 25 and would have been 26 at the time of the Miss World competition.
 She was replaced by the runner-up, Rebecca Maguire, aged 20.

 In 2021, following the cancellation of the competition the previous year due to the COVID-19 pandemic, Pamela Uba became the first black woman to win the Miss Ireland title.